SergeyNacc/SkillFactoryKotlinKingdom/README.md

-# SkillFactoryKotlinKingdom
+# SkillFactory "Kingdom"

-During training on the Skill Factory course, namely the Java Core module, the project was issued for advanced training and improve my skills.
+During training on the Skill Factory course, namely the Kotlin module, the project was issued for advanced training and improve my skills.